h2oai/h2o-3/h2o-docs/src/product/admissible.rst

    :align: center

 Notice the position of ``PAY_0`` in the plot.
 This indicates that this is a highly relevant and safe variable to use in the mode.
 The ``PAY_2`` variable is also reasonably safe to use, but it's not as predictive of the response.
-The remaining variables are neither highly predictive or the response, not very safe to use in the model.
-So you may consider building a model using just the two admissible variables.
-To increase accuracy, you could add in some non-admissible, relevant variables, however it will be at a cost to safety, so this is an important consideration.
+The remaining variables are neither highly predictive of the response nor very safe to use in the model.
+So, you may consider building a model using just the two admissible variables.
+To increase accruacy, you could add in some non-admissible, relevant variables; however, since this will be at a cost to safety, this is an important consideration.
 In many cases, the potential for increased accuracy might be minimal and not worthy of pursuing, or in the case where the safety is a strict requirement, the pursuit is simply not admissible.

 Admissible ML
 ~~~~~~~~~~~~~

 We can use the admissible features to train a model.
-When interpretability is the goal, you can train an interpretable model such as a decision tree, GLM or GAM, using the admissible features.
+When interpretability is the goal, you can train an interpretable model such as a decision tree, GLM, or GAM using the admissible features.
 However, you can also train a more complex machine learning model such as a Gradient Boosting Machine (GBM) using only the admissible features.

 .. tabs::
    .. code-tab:: r R